Applying to Wheaton College

 Please see instructions on page 4 of the application.
 All applicants are required to answer essay questions one and two.
 Transfers must submit an additional essay.

-You are required to submit either SAT or ACT test scores, including the writing section.
+You are required to submit either SAT or ACT test scores.
 All test scores must be sent directly from the testing company.
 If you have not already done so, request that your scores be sent to Wheaton College.
 Wheaton's code number for the SAT is 1905; the code number for the ACT is 1160.
 Do not send your student copy of the score report.
-Wheaton uses the highest critical reading, math, and writing scores from any sitting of the SAT test and/or the highest composite and writing ACT scores.
-Please note that if you are applying during the Early Action round, the tests must be taken no later than the October 2012 ACT test date and/or the November 2012 SAT test date.
-If you are applying during the Regular Action round, the ACT or SAT test must be taken no later than the December 2012 test date.
-Note: You may submit additional test scores from the January SAT and/or February ACT test dates, which will be considered for Presiden'ts Award scholarship eligibility only.
+Wheaton does "superscore" both the SAT and the ACT - using the highest critical reading and math scores from any sitting of the SAT test, and calculating the highest composite ACT score using subscores from any sitting of the ACT test.
+Please note that if you are applying during the Early Action round, the tests must be taken no later than the October 2014 ACT test date and/or the November 2014 SAT test date.
+If you are applying during the Regular Action round, the ACT or SAT test must be taken no later than the December 2014 test date.
+Note: You may submit additional test scores from the January SAT and/or February ACT test dates, which will be considered for merit scholarship eligibility only.
 Transfers: Test scores are required unless you have earned at least 60 (post-high school) college semester credit hours at the time of application.